People who see music and taste words...

 Kandinsky may have been a synaesthete!
 It appears that synaesthesia may be more prevalent in women than men, and is seven times more likely to occur in artists, musicians and writers.
 Besides Nabokov, other authors with synaesthesia include Joanne Harris and Orhan Pamuk.
 In literature, synaesthesia refers to a technique adopted by writers to present fiction so it appeals to more than one sense at a time.
 Take this quote from Keats’s Ode to a Nightingale: 'Tasting of Flora and the country green, Dance, and Provencal song, and sun burnt mirth!'
 In this example, music, dance, etc, are described as having taste – very synaesthetic!

 What about this quote from Julia Glass’s novel 'The Whole World Over'?
 'The word would fill her mind for a few minutes with a single color: not an unpleasant sensation but still an intrusion… Patriarch: Brown, she thought, a temple of a word, a shiny red brown, like the surface of a chestnut.'

 I have to disagree – ‘patriarch’ is definitely lemon-coloured!
 No two synaesthetes view things in quite the same way, it seems.
 For me, words take on the colour of their first letter, unless we're talking about weekdays or months, and 'P' is pale yellow.

 I’m considering ways to use my synaesthesia in my writing, both through my narrative description and as the basis for a novel or series of novels.
 Now that I’ve discovered I’m a synaesthete, I’m keen to put it to practical use!

-What about you?
 Are any of you synaesthetes and if so, what types do you have?
 Leave a comment and let me know!